 According to the Development Project Report (DPR), 685 trees are likely to be cut in the process of construction of the Pune Metro.
 It is a statutory requirement to plant five trees for every tree cut.
 MAHA Metro Pune is targeting to plant at least ten trees for every tree that might be impacted.
 The trees that we will plant would be across Pune and Pimpri-Chinchwad and will bring down the emission of carbon dioxide by 137 tons per year.
 We are committed to protect our environment and provide citizens with the most sustainable transport solution.
 Recently, on ‘World Environment Day’ we kick started the plantation drive in Akurdi by planting 25 saplings most of them being indigenous.
 We are planning to further beautify this five acre land with various species of trees.

-Apart from tree plantation Pune Metro has various other green initiatives like solar energy that will fulfill almost 65 per cent of power requirement, rain water harvesting, water recycling plant at stations and depots, reduction in carbon footprints, green building techniques, bio-digester technology for waste management.
-Pune Metro plans to adopt Bio-digester technology with an objective of keeping eco-friendly clean environment and make use of organic waste and waste water.
+Apart from tree plantation Pune Metro has various other green initiatives like solar energy that will fulfill almost 65 percent of the power requirements.
+Furthermore, rainwater harvesting and the creation of a water recycling plant at stations and depots will also contribute to a reduction in carbon footprints, and green building techniques will be put into action.
+Accordingly, industry-leading bio-digester technology will be used for waste management purposes at all stages of construction.
+Moreover, throughout the construction process, a self-dumping hopper will be used for dealing with any large or heavy waste material.
+You can learn much more about What a Self Dumping Hopper is by checking out some of the useful resources over on the Platforms and Ladders website.
+Pune Metro plans to adopt Bio-digester technology with the objective of maintaining an eco-friendly clean environment while making use of organic waste and wastewater.
 It has been planned to use this technology for all proposed stations and depots and Pune Metro buildings.
-It has been planned further to implement the project with utmost human approach and the least adverse social and environmental impact.
+It has been planned further to implement the project with the utmost human approach and the least adverse social and environmental impact.

 The National Green Tribunal (NGT) put an interim stay on the construction of 1.7 km of the metro line along the Mula-Mutha Rivers.
 This stay was lifted by the Supreme Court.
 The next hearing of this case by the NGT is on July 20.
 Are you worried about the NGT’s decision?
 Will the wetlands be affected by the metro project?